Mike Symon

 Michael Stuart Symon (born 21 February 1965) is an Australian politician who was elected to the Australian House of Representatives at the 2007 federal election as the Australian Labor Party member for the federal seat of Deakin.
 He had previously been an electrician and was Occupational Health and Safety Officer of the Electrical Trades Union.

 He defeated the sitting Liberal member, Phil Barresi, who had held the seat since 1996.
 The seat had been one of the most marginal Liberal seats in the country for almost three decades.
 Barresi led for most of the night, but on the fifth count a large flow of Green preferences allowed Symon to become only the second Labor MP in the seat's 70-year history.
 At the 2010 election, Symon faced Barresi again, and was reelected with a slight swing in his favour—again due to Green preferences.

 At the 2013 federal election, Symon suffered a swing of 3.8% against him and was defeated by Liberal candidate Michael Sukkar.

-Symon currently serves as the Jubilee Ward councillor at the City of Maroondah; he had previously served as Councillor in the former Mullum Ward from 2016-2020 and was the municipality's Deputy Mayor in 2017/18 and Mayor in 2019/20.
+In 2016, Symon was elected as a councillor for the City of Maroondah's Mullum Ward.
+After the ward was abolished, he successfully contested the new Jubilee Ward at the 2020 local elections.
+Symon served Deputy Mayor from 2017 to 2018 and Mayor in 2019 until 2020.